skuwiph/umf/metaform/projects/metaform/README.md

         case UserEventType.FormValid:
             console.log(`The form is now valid`);
             break;
+        case UserEventType.NavigationButtonClickedBack:
+            console.log('The previous/back button has been clicked');
+            break;
+        case UserEventType.NavigationButtonClickedForward:
+            console.log('The forward/next button has been clicked')
+            break;
         case UserEventType.FormSubmit:
             console.log(
                 `The 'Submit' button on the display component has been clicked.
 Data is: ${JSON.stringify(